mschlake/jQuery-API-Drills/README.md

 # jQuery-API-Drills
 Old jQuery Dog API drills.
 (HTML, CSS, jQuery)

-Master - Display Dog By Breed
+Master - Display an Image of a dog breed input by the user.

 Images - Display a number of dog images based on the number input by user